Metanyu/vuln-crawler/README.md

   This refers to the date and time when Snyk itself published the specific vulnerability.
 * commitTime:
   This refers to the date and time when a fix is published by the maintainer.
+* source_code: The source code of the patch where the vulnerability is fixed.